andreaval/jAplus/README.md

 Changelog
 ---------

+**0.8.4** (2014-09-04)

+* Fix: class confirm in conjunction with other classes may not work properly

 **0.8.3** (2014-07-08)

-* Fix: function HideTitle does not hide title attributes correctly
+* Fix: the method HideTitle doesn't hide the title attribute correctly

 **0.8.2** (2014-06-30)